Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-11-11-ES-rnaseq_Cvig_Prkns.md

     --deseq2_vst
 ```

-### 2024-11-11
+### 2024-11-11 / 2024-11-13

 First attempt to sbatch rnaseq.sh above with all four datasets at once.
 Should we also think about running these separately?
+UW was doing maintenance so checked output on 11-13.
+I hadn't activated the nextflow conda environment so I activated that (`conda activate nextflow`) and used `sbatch 01-rnaseq.sh`.
+This started running immediately.